sagi-z/CanvasCV/doxygen_in/tut_screentext.md

     c.setMouseCallback(); // optional for mouse usage (see also example_selectbox.cpp)
 ~~~~~~~

-* Create you widget on the Canvas (or in a frame/layout) for example:
+* Create your widget on the Canvas (or in a frame/layout) for example:
 ~~~~~~~{.cpp}
     auto msgBox = MsgBox::create(c, "Do you really want to do that?", {"Yes", "No"});
 ~~~~~~~